whage/thesis/thesis.md

 - immutability
 - etc

+**TODO: read "Ownership" part, see linked paper: https://hacks.mozilla.org/2019/01/fearless-security-memory-safety/** **TODO: the linked paper: "affine type system": https://gankra.github.io/blah/linear-rust/**

 **TODO: nice paper: https://sergio.bz/docs/rusty-types-2016.pdf**

 https://github.com/doctorn/micro-mitten
 > "Like Rust, micro-mitten offers a static approach to memory management"

+**TODO: Option, Result types, "variants", "borrows", "lifetimes": https://fasterthanli.me/articles/a-half-hour-to-learn-rust**
+**TODO: how do the above fit into the type system?**

 ...

 ## Summary
 In my own experience, a statically typed language is a better tool for writing good, working software.
-I am surprised at the lack of evidence that can back this claim.
+I am surprised by the lack of evidence that can back this claim.
+In fact, all the studies I could find conclude that there is no objective, measurable difference between the quality of software produced with dynamicall or statically typed languages.
+This suggests that it is a matter of personal taste that someone might feel more productive or confident with one or the other.

 In my view (which might change in the future) dynamic languages do have their place which is small-scale sofware development, typically small services or scripts that are not expected to grow much.
 The small size usually means a smaller "input space", less things to go wrong and less things in which a static type system might really help and on the other hand, being free from type constraints